 But the number one tourist destination is the Peace Memorial Park, which is located at the epicentre of the explosion and commemorates the victims of the world’s first nuclear attack.
 It’s here that the true extent of tragedy wreaked by the bomb becomes heartbreakingly clear and, while sombre, visiting feels like a crucial history lesson.

-Despite the poignant nature of this attraction, the spirit of the city, the warmth of its people, and the delicious food and pretty streets will make sure you only come away with good memories.
+Despite the poignant nature of this attraction, the spirit of the city, the warmth of its people, and the delicious food and pretty streets will make sure you come away with only good memories.

 8. Mount Fuji